Hours of operation :

 Send written request.
 You must include the date and location of the incident as well as the name(s) of the person involved.
 Include a check or money order for $5.00 payable to the "Borough of Point Pleasant Beach" with a self-addressed, stamped envelope.
 NO reports will be sent via Fax.

 Requests made through attorney only.
 Discovery packet will be prepared and statement faxed to attorney advising of total fee for same.
 Once payment is received, discovery packet will be mailed.

-The application for a Temporary Handicapped Placard can be picked up or mailed to you.
+The application for a Temporary Placard can be picked up, mailed or emailed to you or be printed by the form below under forms.
 Applications must be signed by a medical doctor, podiatrist, or chiropractor and returned to the Records Bureau with a check made payable to “NJ Motor Vehicle Commission” in the amount of $4.00.
 These temporary permits will be issued only when necessary and when the applicant’s physical condition is not considered permanent.
 The permit expires six (6) months from issue date and may be extended an additional six (6) months.
 Permanent Placards can be obtained through NJ Division of Motor Vehicle.

 Note: Portions of the report may be “redacted” (blacked out) by law.
 The information redacted is sensitive information concerning involved parties, such as social security numbers, dates of birth, and in some cases driver’s license numbers.
 ALL juvenile information (including names) will be redacted from reports as well.

 For answers to frequently asked questions regarding firearms in the State of New Jersey, log onto: